tigreped/wp-assessment-test/Instructions.md

 ### The basics

-* First, fix the site.
+a) First, fix the site.

-* After you fix the home page, click the Hello World post and fix it too
+b) After you fix the home page, click the Hello World post and fix it too

-* In the "Extra metadata" section, see if you can optimize anything in the way the data is displayed
+c) In the "Extra metadata" section, there is something you can and should optimize in the code.
+Look for useless functions, iterations or anything that could be done in a better way to improve performance

 ### The challanges